Joshua-Wilcox/Joshua-Wilcox/README.md

 # Josh Wilcox

-## 🎓 Software Engineering Student | University of Southampton
+## Software Engineering Student | University of Southampton

 I'm a first-year Integrated MEng Software Engineering student at the University of Southampton with a strong foundation in mathematics, programming, and software development.

-## 🧠 About Me
+##Me

-- 🖥️ Software Engineering undergraduate with experience in Python, Java, C, and SQL
+- Software Engineering undergraduate with experience in Python, Java, C, and SQL
-- 🧮 Strong mathematical background with top grades in Further Mathematics (A*)
+- Strong mathematical background
-- 💻 Experience with GitHub, containerization, and Agile methodologies
-- 🗣️ Experience with communication and presentation

 ## 📚 Education